1. Typing in Tamil (Unicode) in MS Word, using Azhagi+

 The above is 'Direct Tamil Input' in MS-Word (in non-unicode, using the Tscii font 'SaiIndira').
-One can also do this Tamil transliteration/typing in other Windows applications like MS-Excel, MS-Access, etc. For instance, start Azhagi fully, ensure that 'Unicode Input' under 'Preferences' menu of Azhagi is un-ticked
+Not only in MS Word, one can do this Tamil transliteration or Tamil typing in other Windows applications like MS-Excel, MS-Access, etc. For instance, start Azhagi fully, ensure that 'Unicode Input' under 'Preferences' menu of Azhagi is un-ticked

 If you are using a LAPTOP and F10 seems not working, read this help tip